group cheering

 In-Kind Funding

-In-Kind Funding refers to services or resources offered by the municipality (use of municipal venues, services, equipment, labor, etc) as valued by the Fees and Charges By-Law that can help support the work of the applicant and reduces expenses of the work or initiative proposed.
+In-Kind Funding refers to services or resources offered by the municipality (use of municipal venues, services, equipment, labour, etc.) as valued by the Fees and Charges By-Law that can help support the work of the applicant and reduces expenses of the work or initiative proposed.
+Each year, there is a Primary intake in the spring with the full amount of funding for the year available and a Secondary intake in the fall to grant out the remaining In-Kind funds for projects or events taking place between November 1st and May 31st.

 Maximum Grant Size: $2,000 per year

-Applicants can apply twice a year for In-Kind Funding during the Spring or Fall intakes unless they have received the maximum grant size during the Spring.
+Applicants can apply twice a year for In-Kind Funding during the Primary or Secondary intakes unless they have received the maximum grant size during the Primary intake.

 Eligibility